-We work in partnership with CMS Australia and a bunch of local communities in Adelaide and Melbourne, including Burnside Christian Church, Christ Church Hawthorn, Enfield Baptist, Richmond Baptist, Seed Church (Melbourne), St Bartholomew’s Norwood, St Matthew’s Kensington, Trinity Hills and Trinity Inner South.
+We work in partnership with CMS Australia and a bunch of local communities in Adelaide and Melbourne, including Burnside Family Church, Christ Church Hawthorn, Enfield Baptist, Grace Church Trinity Gardens, Richmond Baptist, Seed Church, St Bartholomew’s Norwood, St Matthew’s Kensington, Trinity Hills and Trinity Inner South.

 If you or your group is interested in connecting with us, the most important thing is to join our support base by subscribing to our email updates.
 Everything else you need is here:

 Here’s a bit more about how we connect with friends and supporters.

 We send monthly emails to our support base, and we treat these as more of a short hello than a newsletter.
 That’s because many people don’t digest or even read long-format correspondence; we know from our email service that only 60-70% of people open our emails each month.
 Our aim is to give people something they will actually read, just a brief snapshot of what’s going on.
-For more depth, we welcome email replies or Skype conversations, and this personal interaction is something that really counts.
+For more depth, we love email replies or Skype conversations, and this personal interaction is something that really counts.

-We recognise that we have supporters from different walks of life, who are interested in different things and have different ways of connecting, so we try to cater to that.
-People who are more interested in personal news might connect on Facebook.
-That’s where we put photos, for example (many of which are publicly accessible with no signup required).
+We recognise that our partners come from different walks of life, are interested in different things and have different ways of connecting, so we try to cater to that.
+People who are interested in personal news might connect on Facebook, which is where we put most of our photos (and most are publicly accessible with no signup required).
 People who are more interested in theological reflection or cross-cultural stories might follow our blog.
 The monthly emails are a general message to help people to connect with us in ways that work for them.

 We use different communication channels.
 Each one is like a different space in a town, from the most public to the most intimate.

-Twitter is like a billboard, the most public and long-range communication channel, a place for networking and information exchange.
+Twitter is like a billboard, the most public and long-range communication channel, a place for networking.